Zilliqa/dev-portal/zq2/docs/nodes/node.md

 10. Now it's time to synchronise the node with the network.
 For networks created using Zilliqa 2, the node can be synchronised from the genesis.
 However, for networks such as mainnet and testnet that migrated from Zilliqa 1, the node must be synchronised from a checkpoint:

-  >* Synchronisation from a checkpoint.
+  > **Synchronisation from a checkpoint**.

   This method leverages a predefined checkpoint block number and hash and the corresponding state imported from a checkpoint file.
 Historical states based on blocks prior to the checkpoint are unavailable.
-Before proceeding to the [start the node section](../nodes/node/#starting-your-node), configure the checkpoint settings according to the instructions in syncing-from-checkpoints.
+Before proceeding to the [start the node section](#starting-your-node), configure the checkpoint settings according to the instructions in syncing-from-checkpoints.

-  >* Synchronisation from the genesis.
+  > **Synchronisation from the genesis**.

   This method initializes the node from the genesis block, ensuring that the node processes the entire transaction history and computes the corresponding states.
 This process is time-consuming, as the node must download and validate every block from the genesis block to the latest block height.